TritonDataCenter/node-stackvis/README.md

   there's one stack per line.
 - output-collapsed.js: writes stacks in above "collapsed" form
 - output-flamegraph-svg.js: writes stacks as a flame graph SVG
+- output-flamegraph-d3.js: writes stacks as a flame graph HTML file using D3

 Client code shouldn't load these directly.
 Instead, require 'stackvis' and use lookupReader and lookupWriter: